barryclark/jekyll-now/_posts/relevant_software_developer.md

 Examples - My current resources
 -------------------------------

-I didn't want to list this in the post, so it will be more easy to find it after reading this post (or before, it's a possibility ;) ).
+I didn't want to list this in the post, so it will be easier to find it after reading this post (or before, it's a possibility ;) ).

 * Articles feeds
   * [Medium](https://medium.com/).